-Kabbalists -
+- •Kabbalists -

-Diaspora -
+- •Diaspora -

-Piyutim -
+- •Piyutim -

-3: CHALUTZIM OF MODERN ISRAEL

-We are the chalutzim, the pioneer builders of the modern State of Israel.
+We are the Chalutzim, the pioneer builders of the modern State of Israel.
 With faith in the strength and resilience of the Jewish people and the land of Israel, we returned to our ancestral homeland.
 What we found was a diamond in the rough.
-Our once proud cities, forests, and fields lay in ruin.
-So, with shovel and pitchfork in hand, we dedicated ourselves wholly to resuscitating the dream.
+Our once proud cities, forests and fields lay in ruin.
+So, with shovel and pitchfork in hand we dedicated ourselves wholly to resuscitate the dream.

-What is the meaning of Tu BiShvat to us?
+What is the meaning of Tu B'Shevat to us?
 The month of Shevat brings with it the rebirth of nature in the spring.
 Each year, inevitably out of the bleakness of winter emerges the colorful sight of budding almond trees.
-Shevat gave us chalutzim hope that the rebirth of the Jewish people too was inevitable.
-Every sapling symbolized the displaced Jew, who when returned to the soil of his ancestors, would take root firmly and grow tall, healthy, and strong.
+Shevat gave us Chalutzim hope that the rebirth of the Jewish people too was inevitable.
+Every sapling symbolized the displaced Jew, who when returned to the soil of his ancestors would take root firmly and grow tall, healthy and strong.
 Every tree that grew symbolized new strength and hope for the Jewish people.

 Eventually, the fields yielded their harvest, the orchards gave forth their fruit, and the forests stood tall.
 The Jewish people returned from all over the world and joined us in the dream.
-Then, in 1951, Israel's parliament, the Knesset, honored our achievements and declared the 15th of Shevat, Tu BiShvat, as a national holiday to be observed each year.
-On Tu BiShvat, as the spring dawns across Israel, Israelis go out to the forests and fields to marvel at the beauty of the land and to plant new trees.
-Jews worldwide join in through their support of the Keren Kayemeth LeIsrael, The Jewish National Fund, by buying trees and sponsoring forests in Israel.
+Then, in 1951, Israel's parliament, the Knesset, honored our achievements and declared the 15th of Shevat, Tu B'Shevat, as a national holiday to be observed each year.
+On Tu B'Shevat, as the spring dawns across Israel, Israelis go out to the forests and fields to marvel at the beauty of the land and to plant new trees.
+Jews worldwide join in through their support of the Keren Kayemet L'Yisrael, The Israel National Fund, buying trees and sponsoring forests in Israel.

-So, to us, the chalutzim, pioneer builders who returned to a neglected homeland and planted trees and orchards, Tu BiShvat is a day of celebration recalling the ancient tradition of the New Year of the trees and the modern-day achievements of those who rebuilt the land.
-It is a proud day as we witness the dream of a vibrant, healthy nation come true.
+So, to us, the Chalutzim, pioneer builders that returned to a neglected homeland and planted trees and orchards, Tu B'Shevat is a day of celebration recalling the ancient tradition of the New Year of the trees and the modern day achievements of those who rebuilt the land.
+It is a proud day as we witness the dream of a vibrant, healthy nation, come true.